 - One Shot: The entire sample will play from start to end.
-Use this when you want to play short sounds. - Note On: The sample will play only as long as the pad is held.
+Use this when you want to play short sounds. - Note Off: The entire sample will play from start to end after the pad has been pressed and released. - Note On: The sample will play only as long as the pad is held.
 This is better for longer samples so you can control a sound's duration by pressing and holding its corresponding pad.